You Could Collect Damages After a Car Accident in Bethpage

 To secure financial recovery for your collision-related losses, you will need to assert how your accident occurred.
-When you team up with a lawyer, they can use traffic camera footage, photographic evidence, and other forms of evidence to build your case.
+When you team up with a lawyer, they can use evidence to build your case.
+This might include traffic camera footage and photographic evidence.

 Some causes of motor vehicle accidents in New York include:

 Speeding continues to be a primary factor in many car accidents.
 When a person speeds, they are more likely to lose control of their vehicle.
-If an accident occurs, it may cause serious injuries or death due to the increased force of impact.
+If an accident occurs, it may cause serious injuries or death due to increased impact force.
+You could pursue a wrongful death lawsuit if you lost a loved one to such an event.

 While driving, motorists may be distracted by texting, talking on their phone, reading, grooming, changing music selections, or other activities.
 These distractions can cause drivers not to recognize hazards until it is too late.